RomanHauksson/blog/README.md

 This used to be my personal homepage and blog, built using the static site generator [Hugo](https://gohugo.io/) and the Hugo theme [PaperMod](https://github.com/adityatelange/hugo-PaperMod/) that I modified.

+You can visit the archived site at [hugo.roman.computer](https://hugo.roman.computer).

 ## modifications

 - Buttons are in the style of claymorphism and rotate when you hover over them